-The wearable sensing unit is made of a commercial elastic t-shirt in which e-textile electrodes are integrated.
-A knit conductive fabric, with a resistance of less than 0.03 ohm per cm in any direction across the textile, has been used to realize the electrodes.
-This fabric from Adafruit Inc. (www.adafruit.com – product ID: 1167) is plated with real silver, which gives it highly conductive properties.
-Two 4-by-2 cm electrodes have been integrated in the garment as sensing elements for electrocardiography, two 2-by-2 cm electrodes have been placed on each shirt sleeve for electromyography acquisition and a 2-by-2 cm electrode has been integrated in the upper part of the chest as a ground electrode for all the biosignals.
-A conductive ribbon (5 mm wide) from Adafruit Inc. (product ID: 1244) has been used to connect electrodes to the output connectors of the wearable unit, represented by snap buttons placed in a pocket on the chest of the shirt.
+The wearable sensing unit is comprised of a commercial elastic t-shirt in which e-textile electrodes are integrated.
+A knit conductive fabric with a resistance of less than 0.03 ohm per cm in any direction across the textile was used to produce the electrodes.
+This fabric (Adafruit Inc. www.adafruit.com – product ID: 1167) is plated with real silver, which gives it highly conductive properties.
+Two 4 × 2-cm electrodes were integrated within the garment as sensing elements for electrocardiography processes, with two 2 × 2-cm electrodes placed on each shirt sleeve for electromyography acquisition and a 2 × 2-cm electrode integrated within the upper part of the chest as a ground electrode for all the biosignals.
+A conductive ribbon (5 mm in width; Adafruit Inc. product ID: 1244) was then used to connect the electrodes to the output connectors of the wearable unit, represented by snap buttons placed in a pocket on the chest of the shirt.
 The conductive ribbon is made of woven conductive stainless-steel fibres, with a resistance of less than 0.1 ohm per cm.
-Conductive traces sewed on the shirt have been covered by non-conductive fabric to avoid contact with skin.
-In Figure 2 a scheme design of the wearable sensing unit, and the complete unit with its main details are shown.
+Conductive traces sewn onto the shirt were covered by a non-conductive fabric to avoid contact with the skin.
+Figure 2 shows a schematic of the wearable sensing unit, with the complete unit and the main details shown.

-Electronic Unit
+2.3.
+Electronic unit

-The electronic unit is a compact module containing all the electric and electronic elements to allow acquisition, digitalization, and wireless transmission of the signals.
+The electronic unit is a compact module containing all the electric and electronic elements that allow for the acquisition, digitalisation and wireless transmission of the signals.

-We decided to develop a custom-made analogue front-end for ECG and EMG measurement, in order to opportunely face the higher impedance caused by the fabric electrodes.
-The analogue front-end for ECG measurement is made of 4 principal stages: the instrumentational amplifier INA 118 from Texas Instruments, a high-pass passive filter with a cut-off frequency of 0.05 Hz, an isolation stage designed with an OpAmp LM358 in voltage follower configuration, and a low-pass active filter with a cut-off frequency of 40 Hz.
-The first filter is a first order high-pass CR passive filter, while the last stage is represented by a first order active filter made of an OpAmp LM324 in non-inverting configuration with a RC feedback.
+We decided to develop a custom-made analogue front-end for the ECG and EMG measurement in view of suitably dealing with the higher impedance caused by the fabric electrodes.
+The analogue front-end for ECG measurement comprises four principal stages: an instrumentational amplifier INA 118 from Texas Instruments, a high-pass passive filter with a cut-off frequency of 0.05 Hz, an isolation stage designed with an OpAmp LM358 in voltage follower configuration, and a low-pass active filter with a cut-off frequency of 40 Hz.
+The first filter is a first order high-pass CR passive filter, while the last stage is represented by a first-order active filter comprising an OpAmp LM324 in non-inverting configuration with a RC feedback.